SolManX/solmanx.github.io/pages/notation-sequence-sum-limit.md

 ### Summation notation

-Suppose we want to write down the sum, \(S\), of a well-defined set, or sequence, of values.
+Suppose we want to write down the sum, \\\(S\\\), of a well-defined sequence of values.
 For example, the sum of integers from 1 to 100.
 We could write this out as:

 <p class="indent">\(1 + 2 + 3 + 4 + \ldots + 100\).</p>